-The word “Israel” first appeared in the Bible when it was given to Jacob after his wrestling with a heavenly being.
+The origin of the name Israel can be seen in the book of Genesis where the word first appeared when it was given to Jacob after his wrestling with a heavenly being.
 The heavenly stranger said to him, “Thy name shall be called no more Jacob, but Israel: for as a prince hast thou power with God and with men, and hast prevailed” (Genesis 32:28).
 The word Israel was applied to Jacob alone and it represented his spiritual victory over sin, through wrestling in prayer and claiming God’s grace.

 Later on, Jacob had 12 sons who moved into Egypt.
 The descendants of these sons multiplied into the 12 tribes.
 This group was enslaved by the Egyptians until the time of Moses.
 God commanded Pharaoh through Moses to free His people saying, “Israel is my son, even my firstborn … Let my son go” (Exodus 4:22, 23).
 Now, the word Israel referred to Jacob’s descendants (Hosea 11:1).